– Good condition

 Here we find large social areas as well as six bedrooms and five bathrooms.

-You enter the property from a large front terrace with sea view.
+You enter the property from a large front terrace with a sea view.
 A huge lounge with open fire welcomes you.
 On this floor, you also find the fitted kitchen with seating, a bathroom with shower, a bathroom with tub and three spacious bedrooms, one with sea view and two with mountain view.

 Upstairs another spacious lounge with open fire and exit to a large terrace with beautiful sea view.
-Here we find another three bedrooms, of which one is very large and have an exit to another sea view terrace and another one has a terrace with mountain views.
+Here we find another three bedrooms, of which one is very large and has an exit to another sea view terrace and another one has a terrace with mountain views.
 On this floor, you find two bathrooms.

 The basement floor/garage is spacious, tiled and in good condition.
 Here is also a bathroom.

 The property has central heating, town water plus a 100.000-liter tank for collecting rainwater.
 Solar panels are installed for water heating.

 The 3.000 sqm large garden is well maintained and has olives, Mediterranean plants, and beautiful stone details.

 Here we are just about a kilometer from the famous Cava Grande, well-visited by tourists.
 The location is well suited for tourist activities.
 To Avola and sandy beaches is a 15 minutes drive.

 The nearest airport is Catania, an hours drive from the property.
 To beautiful Syracuse is around half an hour.